 Britain decided not to renew the treaty expiring at the end of 1971, due to the high cost of protecting the emirates.
 Led by the sheiks of Abu Dhabi and Dubai the seven emirates formed an independent country.
 Each emirate has significant autonomy with each other, but work together for the better of all.
 It is interesting to know that expats and immigrants account for 88.52% of the population while Emiratis only make up 11.48% of the population.

 My sole visit to the UAE so far has been a 12-hour layover in 2015 at the Dubai airport on my way to Kyrgyzstan.
 I was determined to squeeze in as much as I could, so with my backpack in tow I rushed around seeing most of the city.

 Dubai is a very modern city and is a regional hub for aviation, shopping, entertainment, etc. While there is much to see in the new section of town, I also enjoyed the old part of the city with the souks (markets) and fort.
 I did not make it into the desert or over to any of the oasis, but when I return those will be high on my list.

 Even with the UAE appearing quite western and modern, remember you are still in a Muslim country.
 You should refrain from displays of affections in public (I met someone who said they almost got arrested for sitting on her boyfriend’s lap), drinking alcohol outside of hotels and clubs, and wearing swimsuits at public beaches (a private or hotel beach would be a better choice).

-Below you can get even more helpful hints by watching the travel video I made for UAE.
-Also, you can read what all I did there in my blog posts located below the video.
+Below you can get even more helpful hints by watching the travel video I made for UAE and by reading the blogs I wrote for the UAE.